CExA-project/ddc/paper/joss-paper.md

 }
 ```

-## DDC extensions
+## DDC components

-Built on top of DDC core, we also provide optional extensions as in the Xarray ecosystem.
-As of today we provide three extensions: fft, pdi and splines.
-The fft and splines extensions work with dimensions of a specific form provided by DDC called `UniformPointSampling` and `NonUniformPointSampling`.
+Built on top of DDC core, we also provide optional components as in the Xarray ecosystem.
+As of today we provide three components: fft, pdi and splines.
+The fft and splines components work with dimensions of a specific form provided by DDC called `UniformPointSampling` and `NonUniformPointSampling`.

 ### DDC fft